Havryliuk17/Containerized_microservice_app/README.md

 podman-compose down
 ```

-## 📝 Notes
+## Notes

-- No external database or OpenRouter API is needed for this task.
-- The Client Service does not rely on other microservices here — its health endpoint works standalone.
+- The Client Service does not rely on other microservices here (as it did in the HW#2) — it has only health and default endpoints.